Thank you for contacting

 Child and Dependent Care Credit Targets Working Parents

 The Child and Dependent Care Credit serves a different purpose than the Child Tax Credit.
-This federal credit helps families offset the cost of child-care expenses, allowing them to work or actively seek employment.
+This federal credit helps families offset the cost of care expenses for qualifying dependents, allowing the taxpayer — and spouse, if filing jointly — to work or actively seek employment.

-For the 2026 tax year, eligible taxpayers may claim up to 50 percent of qualified child and dependent care expenses.
-Eligible expenses are capped at $3,000 for one child or $6,000 for two or more children.
+For the 2025 tax year filed in 2026, eligible taxpayers may claim a percentage of qualified child and dependent care expenses.
+Eligible expenses are capped at $3,000 for one qualifying dependent or $6,000 for two or more qualifying dependents.
+The credit rate ranges from 50 percent of qualifying expenses for lower-income taxpayers to 0 percent for higher-income taxpayers.

 Non-Refundable Structure and Limits

-Unlike the Child Tax Credit, the federal Child and Dependent Care Credit is a non-refundable credit.
-It can reduce income tax liability to zero, but cannot generate a tax refund.
+Unlike the Additional Child Tax Credit, the federal Child and Dependent Care Credit is non-refundable.
+It can reduce federal income tax liability to zero, but cannot generate a tax refund.
+Generally, qualifying persons must be dependents under age 13.
+The care must be necessary to allow the taxpayer to work or look for work.
+The IRS outlines eligible expenses and qualifying persons in IRS Publication 503, Child and Dependent Care Expenses.

 Documentation and Recordkeeping